mbk6/Revolutionary-Renderer/DEVELOPMENT.md

 * 11/29/19 - Added GUI panel for adding and removing planets from the orbit system.
 * 11/30/19 - Added extra toggles to the main GUI panel, and added the Models Demo, where the user can add new models to the scene.
 * 11/31/19 - Began writing tests for the Renderer and Model3D objects.
-* 12/2/19 - Added OBJ importing using a file dialog.
-Wrote more tests.
+* 12/2/19 - Added OBJ importing using a file dialog,  wrote more tests.

 **Upcoming:**

+* **Make most methods more testable**

 * Handle collision between PhysicsBody objects